 “A donor is not being paid for eggs,” says Nazca Fontes, CEO of ConceiveAbilities, an egg donation and surrogacy agency headquartered in Chicago.
 “She’s being paid for her time and her energy, and her eggs are a result.”

-Potential donors must be age 21 to 35, though facilities such as ConceiveAbilities limit the age to 29, and in good health.
+Potential donors can range from age 21 to 35, though facilities such as ConceiveAbilities limit the age to 29, and in good health.
 Those who smoke, use drugs, have high body mass indexes or mental health issues generally aren’t eligible.

 According to New York State’s Department of Health, donors must pass initial eligibility screenings, take fertility drugs, check in for regular medical evaluations and undergo a minor surgical procedure to have the eggs extracted.
 ConceiveAbilities donors can spend 25 to 100 hours undergoing medical treatments throughout the process, on top of at-home recovery time, Fontes says.